offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 This algorithm deviates from the one in the Pevzner book because the one in the Pevzner book is poorly explained and I didn't quite understand what it was doing (even though I did all the challenge problems).
 I reasoned about what's going on here myself.
 ```

-**WHAT**: A profile HMM is an HMM that tests a sequence against a known family of sequences that already been aligned togethere, called a profile.
+**WHAT**: A profile HMM is an HMM that tests a sequence against a known family of sequences that have already been aligned together, called a profile.
 In this case, testing means that the HMM computes a probability for how related the sequence is to the family and shows what its alignment might be if it were included in the alignment.
 For example, imagine the following profile of DNA sequences...

 | 0 | 1 | 2 | 3 | 4 |
 |---|---|---|---|---|